sbb-design-systems/sbb-angular/src/angular/migration-guide.md

 `hide` to align with the directive usage.

 Support for custom icon has been changed.
 Previously the `*sbbIcon` directive could be used, which is no longer supported.
-The tooltip component now provides an `indicatorIcon` input, for which [any supported](angular/icon-overview) (or self registered) icon can be used.
+The tooltip component now provides an `svgIcon` input, for which [any supported](angular/icon-overview) (or self registered) icon can be used.

 [Documentation](angular/components/tooltip)